 Relational Bodywork and Somatic Education (BASE: 1 year program with Dave Berger, MFT, PT, MA, SEP, BASE-P)

-Dynamic Attachment Repatterning experience (DARe by Dr. Dianne Poole Heller) Part 1
+Dynamic Attachment Repatterning experience (DARe by Dr. Dianne Poole Heller) Parts 1 & 2

 Somatic Resilience and Regulation (Part 1 with Kathy Kain, PhD, SEP and Stephen Terrell, PsyD, SEP)